Home Index Site Search E-Mail Yellowsheet

 Armitage

-LT John "Jack" Armitage lost his life when his SB2C Helldiver, crashed at NOTS Inyokern.
+Lt.
+John "Jack" Armitage lost his life when his SB2C Helldiver, crashed at NOTS Inyokern.
 Immediately after he fired an 11.75" Tiny Tim in a 20-degree dive at a range of 1500 yards his plane nosed over, passed through the rocket's blast cone and crashed.
 The board of inquiry found the firing had forced an outboard elevator tab up, keeping his plane in the dive and that passing through the blast cone had increased the effect.
 China Lake's Armitage Field is named for Lt.
-Armitage
+Armitage.

 NOTS